 With all of this in mind, a question remains for Chris Christie and the administration’s new initiative to tackle the drug epidemic: Will there be any compassion for those suffering in the black community, or will we be faced with the same recurring problems we’ve been dealing with since the early 1960’s?

 The answer to these questions likely lies with Richard Nixon’s War on Drugs, and that should worry all Americans.
 The government has spent the better part of 40 years promoting anti-drug propaganda while criminalizing those who use and sell drugs with no credible basis for doing so.
 If marijuana is too dangerous for recreational use then why are more deadly drugs allowed like alcohol and tobacco?
 For too many years there has been a concerted effort to incite anxiety in rural white communities while placing unfair blame and punishment on people of color.
 And while it is not a small task for any administration to tackle the opioid crisis, this is one of the few times where people are not being blamed for their addiction.
 Alternatively, the Trump Administration has consistently demonstrated their lack of compassion and understanding for comprehensive drug reform.
-We should use this initiative to serve as a reminder that certain lives have mattered more than others and that a persistent color line has been used to mete out justice.
+We should use this initiative to serve as a reminder that some lives have mattered more than others and that a persistent color line has been used to mete out justice.
 Eventually, we will have to tackle these pressing issues for all Americans because those who are addicted do not have the luxury to sit and wait.

 Rutgers Student studying Political Science & Government with a minor in Journalism who has an interest in the intersection of journalism and political movements.